Frequently Asked Questions

 Q: What is a performance like?

 A: A typical performance consists of three to four short stories, each read by a professional actor.
 Individual audience members report feeling as if the actors are reading a story expressly for them.
-Following the performance, there is a reception in the lobby for the audience with free milk, homemade cookies and the opportunity to meet the actors, artistic director and staff.
+Following the performance you will have the opportunity to meet the actors, artistic director and staff.
 Sometimes a program will focus on a social issue or subject of intense interest, such as disability, mental health, substance abuse, veterans, and science fiction.

 Q: Who comes to Stories on Stage?